Last updated May 2, 2022.

 Treating bipolar disorder is complicated.

-Do not attempt to self-medicate with inositol before discussing this with your doctor.
+Do not attempt to self-medicate with inositol before discussing this with your doctor, since there’s some concern that inositol can cause mania.

 6. Inositol Reduces the Mood Swings of PMS and PMDD